bipulshahi/NoSQL/lesson_one.md

 * **Column-Family** (e.g., Cassandra) — great for time-series and analytics at scale.
 * **Graph** (e.g., Neo4j) — best for connected data (social networks, recommendations).

-(Your PDF lists these types and when to use them).

 ---

 ## 4) Single, tiny example — the difference in shape